Science of underwater diving: Physics

 These effects are mostly consequences of immersion in water; buoyancy, the hydrostatic pressure of depth, the effects of the pressure on breathing gases and gas spaces in the diver and equipment, the inertial and viscous effects on diver movement, and the heat transfer effects.
 Other effects are the physical influences of the underwater environment on human sensory perception.
-An understanding of the physics is useful when considering the physiological effects of diving, the hazards and risks of diving, the working of underwater breathing apparatus, buoyancy control and buoyant lifting.
+An understanding of the physics are useful when considering the physiological effects of diving, the hazards and risks of diving, the working of underwater breathing apparatus, buoyancy control and buoyant lifting.

 Other foundational knowledge of physics for diving includes the properties of gases and breathing gas mixtures under variations of absolute pressure and temperature, and the solubility of gases in fluids.